artasyaskar/Handsign-Detection_Project/README.md

 ## Troubleshooting

-- **Deployment Issues on Fly.io:** Check the build logs using `flyctl logs` or in the Fly.io dashboard.
+- **Deployment Issues on Render:** Check the build and deployment logs in the Render dashboard for your service.
 Ensure system dependencies in the `Dockerfile` are correctly installed.
-The `fly.toml` health checks also provide insights into app health.
+Verify the Health Check Path is correctly set if not using `render.yaml`.
 - **Local Docker Issues:** Ensure Docker Desktop (or your Docker environment) is running.
-- **`flyctl launch` issues:** If `flyctl launch` has trouble detecting settings, ensure `fly.toml` is present or allow `flyctl` to generate a new one and then compare/merge if necessary.
+- **Free Tier Limitations on Render:** Free web services on Render spin down due to inactivity and may take some time to restart on a new request.
+They also have usage limits.

 ## License